EliBrignac/Destiny_Weapon_Maker/README.md

 ## Step 2) Fine Tune Stable Diffusion
 Fine Tuning powerful models, such as stable diffusion, is one of the most powerful and important abilities in this new age of Massive AI models.
 Being able to personalize multi million dollar AI models to do what you want allows small buisnesses and people (such as myself) to create things that would otherwise be impossible to create.

 In order to fine-tune this model, I used a google colab T4 GPU and [DreamBooth](https://github.com/TheLastBen/fast-stable-diffusion/blob/main/fast-DreamBooth.ipynb) ([Paper Here](https://arxiv.org/pdf/2208.12242.pdf).
 Training over all of the images for 3000 epochs took around 40 minutes.
 I saved the model at 1000, 2000, and 3000 epochs and all models can be found on hugging face to be locally downloaded and used.
 Visit the DreamBooth link for a colab notebook that can walk you through how to use the models.
-There are <u>TONS</u> of parameters on the [Gradio UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that you can play with or read more about [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+Interaction with the model is through [Gradio UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), where there are <u>TONS</u> of parameters that you can play with or read more about [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 The things that I found to be most helpful are listed at the bottom of this README in the Tips and Tricks section.
 I do reccommend looking into all of the functionality of the Gradio UI because it truly is very impressive.

 #### Training Image Examples
 | <img src='https://github.com/EliBrignac/Destiny_Weapon_Maker/assets/94129362/175326af-5731-472a-91ea-90b4f5dfafc2' width=100% height=100% alt=Auto_Rifle_10> | <img src='https://github.com/EliBrignac/Destiny_Weapon_Maker/assets/94129362/9508d4f8-17aa-4df5-91fa-9777b4564868' width=100% height=100% alt=Linear_Fusion_Rifle_26> | <img src='https://github.com/EliBrignac/Destiny_Weapon_Maker/assets/94129362/def9c5da-cbee-463f-b7dc-ec92d1f29cb1' width=100% height=100% alt=Linear_Fusion_Rifle_22> | <img src='https://github.com/EliBrignac/Destiny_Weapon_Maker/assets/94129362/59acfe97-fb3f-469c-a4f4-10d7e62dbe1b' width=100% height=100% alt=Hand_Cannon_9>